Writings About Music

-Ragas are based upon universal laws that are available to anyone who can absorb those laws, and then develop a new way of filtering them through one's individual temperment.
+Ragas are based upon universal laws that are available to anyone who can absorb those laws and then develop a new way of filtering them through one's individual temperament.
 In other words, ragas are not only for Indians, just as chess and yoga have transcended their South Asian origins.

 After over ten years of working with this miraculous musical form, I have discovered that each raga becomes a unique reflection of my inner and outer perceptions manifesting through the simultaneous prisms of rasa, swara and tal.

 Here is additional information about ragas from Ravi Shankar.

 Michael Robinson is a Los Angeles-based composer and musicologist.
 His 162 albums include 149 albums for meruvina and 13 albums of piano improvisations.
 He has been a lecturer at UCLA, Bard College and California State University.